madhuradlakha/geeksdownloader/README.md

 # geeksdownloader

 Download all articles or posts from GeeksforGeeks, topic wise, within a minute!
-Also, enjoy the amazing user readibilty and an ad-free experience with links to related/used topics.
+Also, enjoy the amazing user readabilty and an ad-free experience with links to related/used topics.

 <h2>Installation</h2>